Where it is?

 Our travel with the van from Banglore ended at Balegal, from there we took jeeps to reach our homestay at Mullodi.
 The temperature there at that time around 4:30 AM was around 10°-15°C, chilling our body through the jerkins we were wearing.
 We reached our homestay, refreshed, had breakfast with tea, and then started the trek.

 We were checked for plastics at the Kudremukh forest department office first.
-It’s actually better to take no plastic, that we can save the forests from plastics.
+It’s actually better to take no plastics as they are plastic free zone.